g-erson/MatchiServer/readme.md

 ### Create user
 HTTP POST request to the resource /api/users containing json content body with the keys 'firstname', 'lastname' and optionally 'email'.
-The server shall return json with the keys 'userid' and 'AuthToken'.
+The server shall return json with the keys 'user_id' and 'AuthToken'.

 ### Get user
 HTTP GET request to the resource /api/users/{userid} with the custom header 'AuthToken' the 'AuthToken' being the same as is returned when creating a user, as seen above.
-Without the 'AuthToken' header, the server should return 'Unauthorised'.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+The server shall return a JSON object on success, or user not found.

 ### Delete user
 HTTP DELETE request to the resource /api/users/{userid} with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+Subsequent get requests for this user shall fail with 'Unauthorised'.

+### Update user location
+HTTP PUT request to the resource /api/users/{userid}/location with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+Subsequent get requests for this user shall fail with 'Unauthorised'.
+The server shall return 'Location saved' on success.

+### Get user matches
-Without the 'AuthToken' header, the server should return 'Unauthorised'.
-Subsequent get requests for this user should fail with 'Unauthorised'.
+HTTP GET request to the resource /api/users/{userid}/matches with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
+Without the 'AuthToken' header, the server shall return 'Unauthorised'.
+Subsequent get requests for this user shall fail with 'Unauthorised'.
+The server shall return a list of matches on success.

 ## Built on the Lumen PHP Framework